Introduction

 When it comes to timing your flyer deliveries for an election campaign, the techniques are very similar to marketing an event.

 You want to make sure to have your designs and campaign plans done at least a few months ahead of time.
-Ideally you also want to deliver more than one leaflet.
+You might also, potentially, want to have your flyers delivered more than once.

-If the election is taking place in April you might want to be delivering your flyers once in February, once in March and finish with a last drop on the week of the election.
-You would be targeting the same households with each drop.
+If the election is taking place in April, you might choose to have your flyers delivered once in March and then again on the week of the election.
+You would be targeting the same households with both drops.

 This way, you can keep your candidate in people’s mind without pushing too hard.
-Repeated drops are an integral part of advertising with leaflets.
+Repeated drops are a commonly used teachnique in leaflet advertising.
 You can read up more on the topic in our article on repetition and flyer campaigns.

 As you can imagine, in order to be able to do this and have your flyers ready, printed and in the hands of your distribution company, you want to be planning months ahead.